 Gideon Strategic Partners Engages Lumenai to Manage Quantitative AI-driven Investment Strategies for Gideon’s Clients

-Gideon Strategic Partners announced today that it engaged Lumenai Investments to offer GSP clients customizable, alpha-seeking, AI-driven investment portfolios.
+Gideon Strategic Partners announced today that it engaged Lumenai Investments, an AI-driven investment manager, to offer customizable portfolios to GSP clients.

-STAMFORD, CT, USA, June 27, 2024 /EINPresswire.com/ -- Gideon Strategic Partners (GSP), a premier wealth management firm, announced today that it will engage Lumenai Investments, a quantitative and AI-based investing and reporting manager, to offer customizable, alpha-seeking separately managed portfolios to GSP clients.
+LOS ANGELES, CALIFORNIA, USA, July 1, 2024 /EINPresswire.com/ -- Gideon Strategic Partners (GSP), a premier wealth management firm, announced today that it will engage Lumenai Investments, a quantitative and AI-based investing and reporting manager, to offer customizable, alpha-seeking separately managed portfolios to GSP clients.

 GSP designs tax-efficient financial plans and life insurance around the unique needs of high-net-worth individuals.
 Its investment strategies focus on asset allocation and private equity, and it uses an exclusive range of alternative and passive investment products to construct tax-aware portfolios designed for maximum return with minimum risk.